 MMHLLC, a wholly-owned subsidiary of MassMutual, is the parent of subsidiaries that include Oppenheimer Acquisition Corp.
 (OAC) and Barings LLC (Barings) and deals in markets that include retail and institutional asset management entities and registered broker dealers.

-MMI, a wholly-owned subsidiary of MassMutual, includes investments in international life insurance operations in Japan and Hong Kong and deals in markets that include international life and annuity operations.
+MMI, a wholly-owned subsidiary of MassMutual, includes investments in international life insurance companies.
+On December 31, 2018, MMI was transferred from Common stocks - subsidiaries and affiliates to Partnerships and limited liability companies due to the sale of majority interests in two international life insurance operating subsidiaries in 2018.